predixdesignsystem/px-tabs/README.md

 Does this component have runtime configuration options?
 If so, they should be able to be passed as attributes on the element with examples shown below.

-### Function calls

-What is the public API of this component?

-### Extending styles

-Documented CSS extension points?

-### Extending behavior

-See Polymer composition patterns

 GE Coding Style Guide
 ---------------------